|

 - There are two types of Loss History Reports available to homeowners:

-- CLUE - Comprehensive Loss Underwriting Exchange, developed
+- Comprehensive Loss Underwriting Exchange, developed by

-history of claims filed by all past and current owners of
+past and current owners of the property.

-- A-PLUS - Automobile-Property Loss Underwriting System,
+- Automobile-Property Loss Underwriting System, developed

-five years.
-If the seller has owned the home for less than
+If the seller has owned the home for less than five years,

 - Both reports include a five-year loss history for homes and